Volkswagen Passat saloon - Interior & comfort

 R-Line Edition models come with the slick digital Active Info Display instead of a traditional instrument cluster and a larger touchscreen as standard, while the GTE is only distinguished by some subtle blue highlights, hybrid driving modes and a power distribution readout on the dashboard.

 New for 2019 is a GTE Advance model, which adds extra technology like the bigger screens, keyless entry, LED matrix headlights and an electric tailgate.
-The Alltrack adds extra ground clearance and hill-descent control, giving it a useful amount of ability when the tarmac runs out.

 If you do choose to raid the options list, you can specify a VW Passat with impressive tech credentials, but there's one big caveat: getting carried away with the options list can send the price of a top-spec Passat well into Audi A4 territory.